Poirazi-Lab/dendrify/docs_sphinx/source/index.rst

         :target: CODE_OF_CONDUCT.md
         :alt: Contributor Covenant

-Although neuronal dendrites greatly influence how single neurons process incoming information, their role in network-level functions remain largely unexplored.
-Current SNNs are usually quite simplistic, overlooking essential dendritic properties.
-Conversely, circuit models with morphologically detailed neuron models are computationally costly, thus impractical for large-network simulations.
+Although neuronal dendrites play a crucial role in shaping how individual neurons process synaptic information, their contribution to network-level functions has remained largely unexplored.
+Current spiking neural networks (SNNs) often oversimplify dendritic properties or overlook their essential functions.
+On the other hand, circuit models with morphologically detailed neuron representations are computationally intensive, making them impractical for simulating large networks.

-To bridge the gap between these two, we introduce Dendrify, a free, open-source Python package compatible with the
-`Brian 2 simulator <https://brian2.readthedocs.io/en/stable/>`_.
-Dendrify,
-through simple commands, automatically generates reduced compartmental neuron models with simplified yet biologically relevant dendritic and synaptic integrative properties.
-Such models strike a good balance between flexibility, performance, and biological accuracy, allowing us to explore dendritic contributions to network-level functions.
+In an effort to bridge this gap, we present Dendrify—a freely available, open-source Python package that seamlessly integrates with the `Brian 2 simulator <https://brian2.readthedocs.io/en/stable/>`_.
+Dendrify, through simple commands, automatically generates reduced compartmental neuron models with simplified yet biologically relevant dendritic and synaptic integrative properties.
+These models offer a well-rounded compromise between flexibility, performance, and biological accuracy, enabling us to investigate the impact of dendrites on network-level functions.

 .. image:: _static/intro.png